cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/vc2_sp15/future.rst

-What will the future Bring
+What will the future Bring (under preparation)
 ======================================================================

-GE Industrial Internet of Things (IIoT)
+GE Industrial Internet of Things (IIoT) (under preparation)
 ======================================================================